Alan Hart (writer): Zionism and the State of Israel

-9/11 'Truth' movement

-In May 2010, Hart stated on online media such as the Kevin Barrett Show, that consultants close to the world's most prominent construction company assured him that "The twin towers were brought down by a controlled ground explosion, not the planes."
-Hart also speculated that the planes had been fitted with transponders and that Israeli Mossad agents guided them into the towers.
-Regarding the purpose of the 9/11 attacks, Hart stated that: “My guess is that at an early point they said to the bad guys in the CIA – hey this operation's running what do we do, and the zionists and the neo-cons said let's use it."

-In another interview, Hart stated that "In my analysis there's enough evidence – visual, technical and scientific, and from eye-witnesses including fire fighters – to invite the conclusion that the Twin Towers, like Building Seven, were pre-wired for controlled demolition with nanothermite, the highest-tech military explosive."

 Books

 Hart was the author of several books including a biography of Yasser Arafat, Terrorism or Freedom Fighters: Yasser Arafat and the PLO (1984).
 Later, he completed the trilogy Zionism: The Real Enemy of the Jews.
 In an article discussing his book, Hart stated that "until enough Americans are made aware of the truth of history, no American president will have the space to break the Zionist lobby's stranglehold on Congress."